analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 ### Advanced Config Options

 * `"MAXIM_PATH"`
-  * This option must point to the root installation directory of the Microcontroller SDK.
+  * This option must point to the root installation directory of the MSDK.
   * It should be placed in the _global_ user settings.json file during first-time VSCode-Maxim setup.
 See [Installation](#installation).

 * `"terminal.integrated.env.[platform]:Path"`